yingyingxia666/yingyingxia666/README.md

 - 👋 Hi, I’m @yingyingxia666
-- 👀 I’m interested in object detection
+- 👀 I’m interested in nlp
 - 🌱 I’m currently learning some basic knowledge
 - 📫 How to reach me  1310106528@qq.com